wwoast/constantina/docs/SECURITY.md

 Session cookies are JWE tokens, a format for encrypted JSON data.
 Inside the JWE is a signed JWT that indicates a user, instance, and validity period.
-The `shadow.ini` file, after a user first loads Constantina in a browser, contains two encryption keys and two signing keys using the HMAC-SHA256 algorithm.
-One key is labelled "current" and the other is labelled "last".
+The `keys.ini` file, after a user first loads Constantina in a browser, contains two encryption keys and two signing keys.
+The chosen algorithm for these keys' signing and encryption is defined in the `sensitive.ini` file.
+One key is labelled *current* and the other is labelled *last*.

 Each signing and encryption key has a *two-day validity period* by default, and is *sunsetted* after one day.
 Sunsetting is where existing older tokens are still valid, but their key is no longer used for encrypting or signing new tokens.
-The validity and sunsetting timeframes are configurable in the `key_settings` section of `shadow.ini`.
+The validity and sunsetting timeframes are configurable in the `key_defaults` section of `sensitive.ini`.

 Each instance of Constantina has an opaque *instance ID* that it adds to the name of the cookie.
 A given Constantina instance will only validate the cookie that contains the